-This Gary’s opened on October 3, 2019.
-It is housed in the former Dean & Deluca wine shop which opened in 1997 and operated for more than 20 years.
+This Gary’s opened on October 3, 2019 and permanently closed in late July 2023.
+We keep our notes here for historical purposes.
+This space was housed in the former Dean & Deluca wine shop which opened in 1997 and operated for more than 20 years.
 Old timers may remember Tripoli Market which was here prior to Dean & Deluca or perhaps The Spot Restaurant next door and or the bowling alley, both of which were in the same location as the current Press Restaurant.

 Prior to opening this Gary’s, Gary would visit Napa Valley several times a year.
 During his trips he always stopped at Dean & Deluca, often for a coffee or espresso.
 He began to notice that the product selection at Dean & Deluca had significantly fallen off and by July of 2019 it appeared the store needed an infusion of energy and creativity.
 A friend connected him to the landlord of the building, the Rudd family (Ruddy Winery) and a deal was soon reached to take over the occupancy.

 This was the first Gary’s to open outside of New Jersey.
-Its location is a central one in the valley attracting both visitors and locals.
-We very often see winemakers and winery owners stopping in for either food, wine or for a friendly chat with Gary when he is here.
-You never know who you will bump shoulders with inside the store.
-And the location ties in with Gary’s own early history in the valley; Louis Martini, located on the other side of the highway was the first winery Gary visited during his first trip to Napa Valley.
+Its location was a central one in the valley attracting both visitors and locals.
+We very often would see winemakers and winery owners stopping in for either food, wine or for a friendly chat with Gary when he was here.
+You never know who you wouold bump shoulders with inside the store.
+And the location tied in with Gary’s own early history in the valley; Louis Martini, located on the other side of the highway was the first winery Gary visited during his first trip to Napa Valley.

-This location in particular is known for their excellent selection of Napa Valley wines including numerous bottlings from small producers.
-A special section within the wine portion of the shop is dedicated to great value wines.
+This location in particular was known for their excellent selection of Napa Valley wines including numerous bottlings from small producers.
+A special section within the wine portion of the shop was dedicated to great value wines.
 And some of Napa’s most coveted and exclusive bottlings are often available.
-A gourmet deli is located to the rear of the shop with a limited amount of indoor seating and weather permitting, several tables for outdoor dining.
-The variety of culinary related products (both domestic and international) sold is impressive including a large cheese selection.
+A gourmet deli was located to the rear of the shop with a limited amount of indoor seating and weather permitting, several tables for outdoor dining.
+The variety of culinary related products (both domestic and international) sold was impressive including a large cheese selection.
 And Gary’s also sells durable wine suitcases, great for those visiting the valley who have racked up a case or more of purchases and want to safely get their wine home.

-A limited number of automatic wine dispensing stations are available for customers who want to sample available bottlings.
-Visitors can choose between various sized pours and enjoy at the tables next to the wine stations or bring glasses with them to enjoy with food from Gary’s either at the tables in the back of the store next to the deli or outside on the patio.
+A limited number of automatic wine dispensing stations were available for customers who want to sample available bottlings.
+Visitors could choose between various sized pours and enjoy at the tables next to the wine stations or bring glasses with them to enjoy with food from Gary’s either at the tables in the back of the store next to the deli or outside on the patio.

-On a regular basis, Gary’s hosts winemaker and other wine related tastings including a local’s night.
+On a regular basis, Gary’s would host winemaker and other wine related tastings including a local’s night.